-This section explains how to use the BIOS Setup Utility to configure your system.
+This section explains how to configure your system using the BIOS Setup Utility.
 The Flash Memory on the motherboard stores the BIOS Setup Utility.
-You may run the BIOS Setup Utility when you start up the computer.
-Please press <F2> during the Power-On-Self-Test (POST) to enter the BIOS Setup Utility, otherwise, POST continues with its test routines.
+When you start up the computer, there is a chance for you to run the BIOS Setup.
+Press <F2> during the Power-On-Self-Test (POST) to enter the BIOS Setup Utility, otherwise, POST continues with its test routines.

 If you wish to enter the BIOS Setup after POST, restart the system by pressing <Ctl> + <Alt> + <Delete>, or by pressing the reset button on the system chassis.
-You may also restart by turning the system off and then back on.
+You can also restart by turning the system off and then back on.